This term is used to describe when a person has uneven pupils.

 Old photographs of patients often help date anisocoria that is not accompanied by other symptoms.

 A careful history can establish the etiology of anisocoria in some cases.
-Contact with a wide variety of agents, such as eye drops, scopolamine patches, asthma inhalers, or pet flea collars with anticholinesterase can cause anisocoria.
+Contact with various agents, such as eye drops, scopolamine patches, asthma inhalers, or pet flea collars with anticholinesterase can cause anisocoria.

 Intraocular surgery can sometimes alter the size or reaction of the pupil.